How to use the library and the library services

 The lending period can be found by clicking on your needed medium and looking under the point "Policy"

 All media in the library on the Steyr campus can be borrowed for 28 days and extended as long as there is no reservation.

 Option 1: Self-service desk

-Choose “Checkout” and type in your ID-Number or scan your ID-Card (when activated at the library office).
+Choose “Checkout” and type in your ID-Number.

 Put your media on the white shelve and wait for the titles to appear on the screen.